 Never before has a work of art generated such controversy in Lithuania (with the possible exception of the 1993 novel The Witch and the Rain by Jurga Ivanauskaitė).
 The sculpture (by the felicitously named Vladas Urbanavičius) was widely mocked and execrated in the media.
 It was roundly criticised for being too ugly, abstract, meaningless and – above all – expensive.
 It was, for most people, a shockingly costly monstrosity that blighted the lovely riverside.
 As Tomas Čiučelis put it, “…the Arch emerges as some sort of a rupture — hernia, or hemorrhoid — a sign of repression and tension, protruding like an intestine through the abdominal wall of a riverbed.”

 I have several stock questions that I put to people to get a quick measure of them.
 One such probe is: “Do you like the Embankment Arch?”
-Of the scores I have asked, I require the abacus of just one scrawny hand to number those that like it.
-This near-ubiquitous disdain for a public work of art is truly phenomenal and, I fear, sadly revealing.
-The poor “pipe” has taken on a burden it was never meant to bear, it is conveying a volume of outrage its creator could never have factored into his initial stress-strain analysis.
+Of the dozens of people I have asked, I require the abacus of just one scrawny hand to number those who like it.
+This near-ubiquitous disdain for a public work of art is remarkable and revealing.
+The poor “pipe” has taken on a burden it was never meant to bear.
+It conveys a volume of outrage its creator could never have factored into his initial stress-strain analysis.

 So there it awkwardly stands.
 Not art, apparently.
 Then what?
 An unwelcome reminder perhaps.
 Of what?
 Of years of energy dependence on the arch enemy of Russia.
 Of the sewage swilling about beneath the city that is supposed to stay out of sight and out of mind.
 Of the mysterious, interconnected forces that are powerfully impinging on the besieged notion of Lithuania as a country-unto-itself.
 Of the welding together of concept and art as a means of making sense of an incomprehensibly complex world.
 The pipe looms out of the city like a giant question mark, a formal portal inviting endless self-reflection.

 Perhaps in time people will warm to the pipe.
 There is a long history of people initially fearing and disliking a new intruder to their cityscape only to end up embracing it as a landmark (think of the Eiffel Tower in Paris and Tower Bridge in London).
 George Mačiūnas, credited with being the driving force behind the avant-garde Fluxus movement, got a stamp dedicated to him by the Lithuanian Post (stamps, coins and street names: the ultimate official recognition).
-Perhaps one day the pipe will be loved and flowers lain there in times of national tragedy.
+Perhaps one day the pipe will be loved and flowers laid there in times of national tragedy.
 Perhaps one day Urbanavičius will get his own stamp.
-But for the time being, the pipe will just have to withstand the heat.
+But, for the time being, the pipe will just have to withstand the heat.
 (Just the other day Vilnius municipality councillors threatened to remove (expunge) the pipe, which is now eight years into its riverside occupation.)
-As J gleefully said to me (she read it somewhere online): “Haters gonna hate, the pipe’s gonna pipe!”
+As J gleefully remarked (she found the phrase online): “Haters gonna hate, pipe’s gonna pipe!”

 Just next to the Green Bridge, close to the Embankment Arch, there is a looped conversation taking place in large words formed out of red flowers on the riverbanks.
 The left banks says: I LOVE YOU.
 The right bank replies: I LOVE YOU TOO ❤.
 It is an undoubtedly lovely (and characteristically quirky) example of Vilnius showing its best side.
 It could also be seen as a fitting tribute to Saint Bruno who was disappeared on Saint Valentine’s Day.
-He would surely be relieved to know that Lithuania eventually became a Catholic country.
-No more of those weird-shaped pagan monuments; only pretty, elegant, strictly geometric structures and figurative forms!
+He would be glad to know that Lithuania eventually became a Catholic country: no more of those weird-shaped pagan monuments – only pretty, elegant, strictly geometric structures and figurative forms!